How to Pass a VA C&P Exam: What Veterans Must Do and Avoid

 8. Assuming Chart Reviews are Unfair

-The VA may opt for a chart review instead of scheduling an in-person C&P exam.
+The VA may opt for a “chart review”, that is, assessing existing medical records instead of scheduling an in-person C&P exam.
 While it can feel like your claim is being neglected, chart reviews are sometimes sufficient depending on the claim’s circumstances and severity.

 What or Who to Bring to the Exam